-Educational Objective: The LPN/Paramedic to ADN Transition program curriculum is designed for the Licensed Practical Nurse who wants to continue to grow their nursing career by taking the next step to become a Registered Nurse.
+Educational Objective: The LPN/Paramedic to ADN Transition program curriculum is designed to assist the licensed practical nurse (LPN), and paramedic in making the transition to registered professional nurse (RN).
 The student will build upon their LPN skills in order to take the National Council Licensure Examination (NCLEX-RN) for registered nurses and to enter a career as a beginning practitioner of nursing.